 By Michael Brown, PE, AICP

-As explained in Part 1, one-way couplets are not inherently auto-oriented, and in fact can be much better for Place-Making than two-way streets in many circumstances.
+As explained in Part 1, one-way couplets are not inherently auto-oriented, and in fact can be much better for Place-Making than multi-lane two-way streets in most circumstances.
 Part 2 focuses on existing examples of good one-way couplets and conceptual designs.
-They are more common than people think, and it is easy for walkable-development architects to create great renderings to highlight how couplets can play a key role in the marriage of walkable development with multi-modal mobility.
+They are more common than people think, and it is easy for walkability architects to create great renderings to highlight how couplets can play a key role in the marriage of walkable development with multi-modal mobility.

 Please comment or share with anyone who might care.
 Or you can contact me privately to learn more.

 One-way streets are a common thread linking America’s largest and most successful urban centers – Portland, Denver, Manhattan, New Orleans, and even Boise, Idaho.
 Each of these have many examples of walkable, narrow, low-speed couplets.
 Alternative modes are vital in all of these, but their ecosystems still require vehicle circulation for deliveries, construction, transit, and a great many private and shared autos.
 Their network of one-way streets ensures that no particular street has overwhelming traffic.
 Here are some examples.

 Try converting one-ways in these busy centers back to two-way, and you’ll create immediate gridlock.
 In turn, “cars stuck everywhere” would increase the sense of auto-dominance and would hinder market interest in further development.
 “Where did all these cars come from?
 Did we suddenly become auto-oriented?” – Nope, same cars, but it feels like 3-times as many because they’re stacking up for blocks, never able to get out!
 Congestion decreases Livability, and limits the market’s ability for continued development.